Rafael Caro Quintero: Arrest and aftermath

 On April 4, 1985, Caro Quintero was arrested in Alajuela, Costa Rica, while sleeping in a mansion just 1/2 mi from Juan Santamaría International Airport and extradited to Mexico on charges of involvement in Camarena's murder.
 He was sentenced to 40 years for the murder of Camarena and other crimes.
-The U.S. also hopes to try Caro Quintero, and the DEA still has him listed as a wanted fugitive.
+The U.S. hoped to try Caro Quintero, and the DEA at the time still listed him as a wanted fugitive.

 Caro Quintero was first imprisoned at the Federal Social Readaptation Center No. 1 maximum security prison in Almoloya de Juárez, State of Mexico.
 Even though Caro Quintero was to face a maximum of 199 years in jail, Mexican law during that time did not allow for inmates to serve more than 40.

 In 2007, he was transferred to another maximum security prison, Puente Grande, in Jalisco.
 In 2010, a federal judge granted him the right to be transferred to another prison in Jalisco.

 Caro Quintero's Guadalajara Cartel fell apart in the early 1990s, and its remaining leaders went on to establish drug trafficking organizations: in Tijuana, a large family formed the Tijuana Cartel; in Chihuahua, a group controlled by Amado Carrillo Fuentes formed the Juárez Cartel; and the remaining faction moved to Sinaloa and formed the Sinaloa Cartel under the traffickers Joaquín El Chapo Guzmán and Ismael El Mayo Zambada.
 Caro Quintero's brother, Miguel Caro Quintero, succeeded him and formed the Sonora Cartel, which branched out of the Sinaloa organization.
 The United States government believes that Caro Quintero ran his criminal empire behind bars through at least six of his family members.
 He created a front that laundered millions of dollars through a gas station, construction company, shoe factory, restaurant, and real estate development companies, among others.